Bausch + Lomb Cromorhinol 2% nasal spray

 Health Education Council:

-a) What is an allergy?
-What is an allergic reaction?
+a) What is an allergy, what is an allergic reaction?

-An allergy is an excessive reaction of our body to substances it considers harmful, allergens.
+An allergy is an overreaction of our body to substances it considers harmful, called allergens.
 Allergens are the factors and substances that trigger allergies and the associated disorders.

-During repeated and intensive contact between our body and the allergen, an allergic reaction is triggered.
+During repeated and intensive contact of our body with the allergen, an allergic reaction is triggered.

-An allergic reaction refers to the set of symptoms that appear a few minutes or hours after exposure to allergens.
+An allergic reaction refers to the set of symptoms that appear within minutes or hours of exposure to allergens.
 These allergens come from plants, animal hair, food, dust mites, mold, or are substances of occupational origin.
-This allergic reaction causes the body to release substances such as histamine, which are responsible for the symptoms experienced.

 b) How to recognize allergic rhinitis, seasonal or non-seasonal allergic conjunctivitis?